 Find some cute boxes or baskets to store the sewing patterns in.
 I use seagrass baskets to store my vintage sewing patterns in.

 You could also find storage boxes with lids that can stack on top of each other.
-Label the front so you know what type of patterns are in each storage box.
+Label the front so you know what patterns are in each storage box.

-Tip: Wrap some vinyl around an old shoe box so it matches your sewing room vibe!
+Tip: Wrap some vinyl around an old shoe box to match your sewing room vibe!

 Option 6: Manila Folders

 Manila folders are affordable and easy to find at your local stationery store.
 You can fold each pattern and store it in a manila folder.
-I would use a clip or rubber band around each folder to make sure it doesn’t open when stored.
+I would use a clip or rubber band around each folder to ensure it doesn’t open when stored.